 Dinners were a group decision and always a team effort.
 We had Mexican, Thai, English and African themed meals.
 There was never, ever, a shortage of food!

-Overland Adventures aren’t for everyone, nothing is, but if you can see past the long distances and being in a bus then everything else is hard to complain about.
+Overland Adventures aren’t for everyone, nothing is, but if you can see past the long distances and being on a bus then everything else is hard to complain about.
 Many tours cater to many different budgets & needs so before you brush off the idea completely, check out a few companies and see what they have to offer.
 What you see and where you go is indescribable.
-Africa really is one of a kind and we cannot wait to come back to East Africa and jump on board another Overland Tour.
+Africa really is one of a kind and we cannot wait to come back.